-- Represented an electric utility in a FERC investigation regarding compliance with the Federal Power Act, FERC’s regulations and the utility’s Open Access Transmission Tariff.
-Reduced the company’s civil penalty exposure by 80%.
+- Represented an electric utility in a FERC investigation arising from a complaint alleging that the utility violated the Federal Power Act, FERC’s regulations and the utility’s OATT by using secondary network integrated transmission service (NITS) to facilitate off-system sales.
+Reduced the company’s civil penalty exposure by 80 percent.

 - Represented a major electric utility in a state regulatory proceeding involving the prudence of costs incurred in building a first-of-a-kind-at-its-size baseload power plant.

-- Assisted regulated utilities in obtaining FERC approvals, including Section 203 and 204 approvals, market-based rate authorizations and qualifying facility status determinations.
+- Advised various renewable generators in obtaining FERC approvals, including Section 203 approvals, market-based rate authorizations, and qualifying facility status determinations.